jgrugru/python_template/README.md

 # python_template
-Template repository with github workflow setup to check code quality with mypy and black.
+Template repository using poetry.
+Quality control is done with github actions (mypy and black); pre-commit checks black and flake8.